 A JDBC resource (data source) provides applications with a means of connecting to a database.
-Typically, the administrator creates a JDBC resource for each database accessed by the applications deployed in a domain.
-(However, more than one JDBC resource can be created for a database.)
+Before creating a JDBC resource, first create a JDBC connection pool.

 To create a JDBC resource, specify a unique JNDI name that identifies the resource.
-(See the section JNDI Names and Resources.)
 Expect to find the JNDI name of a JDBC resource in java:comp/env/jdbc subcontext.
 For example, the JNDI name for the resource of a payroll database could be java:comp/env/jdbc/payrolldb.
-Because all resource JNDI names are in the java:comp/env subcontext, when specifying the JNDI name of a JDBC resource in the Admin Console, enter only jdbc/name.
+Because all resource JNDI names are in the java:comp/env subcontext, when specifying the JNDI name of a JDBC resource in the Administration Console, enter only jdbc/name.
 For example, for a payroll database specify jdbc/payrolldb.